ElasticSA/eskb_doc_vac/README.md

 e.g.
 ```
-./eskb_doc_vac read_pdf kb_bsi_grundschutz ~/Downloads/IT_Grundschutz_Kompendium_Edition2023.pdf
+./eskb_doc_vac read_pdf kb_bsi ~/Downloads/IT_Grundschutz_Kompendium_Edition2023.pdf
 ```

 That's it!
-Once read in you can add the index as a knowledgebase to either assistants, or play with it in the playground (TODO more detail guidance)
+Once read in you can add the index as a knowledgebase to either assistant (Obervability or Security), alternatively you can play with it in the playground.

+Playground: In kibana from the hamburger button navigate to Search -> Playground.
+There select your LLM connector and the index you created with this script (e.g. `kb_bsi`).

 ---